Modeling scale-up of particle coating by atomic layer deposition: Results

-The key features of the plug flow continuous model are shown in Figure \ref{fig6}.
-In Figure \ref{fig6}(A) we show saturation curves for increasing Damköhler numbers as a function of the normalized particle residence time time, $\tau_s$.
-Here the particle residence time can be viewed as the inverse of the rate or velocity at which particles are being fed into the reactor.
-As in the case of batch processes, achieving saturation at $\tau_s=1$ indicates a transition to the transport-limited regime.
 In Figure \ref{fig6}(B) we show the fraction of unreacted precursor for the same parameters used in Figure \ref{fig6}(A).
-In the limit of very high rates of particle insertion ($\tau_s \rightarrow 0$), particles move so fast that the precursor reacts with a fully reactive surface.
-Therefore, the precursor utilization is the highest at very low residence times.
-High Damköhler numbers lead to almost 100\% precursor utilization in this regime.
-As the residence time increases, the surface coverage of the particles exiting the reactor increases.
-For high Damköhler numbers, there is a clear transition for $\tau_s=1$, when particles leave the reactor fully saturated and the fraction of unreacted precursor starts to increase.
-Consequently, like in the batch plug flow models, there is a clear signature indicating the optimal particle insertion rate at which saturation is achieved.
-However, this transition is less abrupt than in batch processes (Fig. \ref{fig5}), since in a continuous process particles are constantly being fed into the reactor and therefore there is still a significant amount of precursor used after reaching saturation.
+At very low residence times, the fraction of precursor leaving the reactor is very small, indicating almost 100\% precursor utilization.
+For $\tau_s > 1$, the rate at which precursor is fed into the reactor exceeds that of the surface sites, and the fraction of unreacted precursor starts to increase.
+Both Figs \ref{fig6}(A) and \ref{fig6}(B) show that, at high Damköhler numbers, there is a clear transition at $\tau_s=1$ separating the undersaturated regime, where growth is still not fully saturated and precursor is fully utilized, and the saturated regime, where the surface fractional coverage is very high and precursor utilization starts to decrease.
+Consequently, like in the batch plug flow case, techniques such as downstream mass spectrometry should provide a clear signature indicating the optimal particle insertion rate at which saturation is achieved.
+However, this transition is less abrupt than in batch processes (Fig. \ref{fig5}).

 In Figure \ref{fig7} we compare the fractional surface coverage achieved at $\tau_s=1$ in the well-mixed and plug flow continuous models.
-As in the case of batch processes, the plug flow model consistently leads to higher fractional surface coverages across the whole range of $\mathrm{Da}$ explored.
+As in the case of batch processes, continuous processes where precursor transport can be approximated with a plug flow model consistently lead to higher fractional surface coverages across the whole range of $\mathrm{Da}$ explored.
 This highlights the importance of reactor design and precursor delivery to ensure a faster transition to a transport limited regime and an optimal precursor utilization.